- 18 Best Things to Do in Boston in Winter (2024) - October 18, 2023

-When planning a trip to Cape Cod, you’ve probably got beaches on the mind… and rightfully so!
-Cape Cod is lined with some of the best coastal destinations in Massachusetts.
-If you’re searching for activities to complement your time in the sand and saltwater, try out some of the Cape’s other magnificent offerings.
-With a plenitude of places to relax, adventure, dine, shop, and sightsee, you’ll discover that Cape Cod has so much more than just its sandy shores to share.
-Here are 25 fun things to do on Cape Cod.
+If you’ve planning a trip to Cape Cod and want activities to complement your time in the sand and saltwater, we’ve got some ideas.
+With a plenitude of places to relax, adventure, dine, shop, and sight-see, you’ll discover that Cape Cod has so much more than just its sandy shores to share!

 Stay cool at the Ice Cream Sandwich

 No trip to the beach is complete without a tasty frozen dairy treat.
 Ice Cream Sandwich, located in the Upper Cape town of Sandwich, will serve up just the treat to satisfy your taste buds after a day in the sun.
 Try an ice cream donut sandwich for a funky twist or stick with a classic by ordering a local flavor in a house-made waffle cone.

 Whale watching is always one of the coolest Cape Cod experiences, and you’ve got some of the best whale watching options in Massachusetts right on the Cape!

 Numerous tour operators based in Provincetown offer boat rides out to Stellwagen Bank, a National Marine Estuary just north of Provincetown where whales can often be found feeding.
 Common sightings include humpback and finback whales, in addition to dolphins and seals.
 Being out on the water is a must do Cape Cod thing and is a beautiful and awe-inspiring way to experience this special preserve, get a chance to spy whales up close, and take in a new perspective of the Cape.
 This is a great activity if you’re looking for Cape Cod things to do with kids!